AnnaVSoderberg/BankCodeCrusadersMSTest/README.md

+Jag har valt att skapa tester för:
+UserService - skriv ut konton
+   Att korreta värden sparas vid skapandet av en ny användare Att det inte går att skapa ny användare när UserName eller pin aningen är tomt eller Null Att ny användare korrekt läggs till i listan av användare RequestLoan
+   Att räntan beräknas korrekt
+   Att det går att ta ett lån och att detta läggs in på kundens konto Att det inte går att ta ett lån över 5*ditt kapital att uppdaterad ränta slår igenom korrekt
+Account
+   Att korrekt information skrivs ut för inga konton, ett konto och flera konton Att summan på kontot skrivs ut för negativa värde, positiva värden och noll värde Att olika valutor skrivs ut korrekt

+UserService
+   Ensuring that correct values are saved when creating a new user.
+   Verifying that a new user cannot be created when the username or pin is either empty or null.
+   Confirming that a new user is correctly added to the list of users.
+RequestLoan
+   Ensuring that the interest is calculated correctly.
+   Verifying that a loan can be taken out and that it is deposited into the customer's account.
+   Confirming that a loan cannot be taken out for an amount greater than 5 times the user's capital.
+   Ensuring that the updated interest rate is applied correctly.
+Account
+   Ensuring that the correct information is displayed for no accounts, a single account, and multiple accounts.
+   Verifying that the account balance is displayed correctly for negative values, positive values, and zero balance.
+   Confirming that different currencies are displayed correctly.

 The Code-crusader bank is a group project for school.
 The program is coded in C# in .NET.
 It's a program that resembles a simple bank system.
 There are seventeen different classes in our program.